lheavrin/CiscoEOLCheck/README.md

 0   ABC12345678  2027-10-31
 1   DEF12343586  2027-10-31
 ```
-The report will run and will take around 15 minutes.
+The report will run and will take around 20-30 minutes.
-When the report is complete there will be a file named eolreport.csv in the same directory you are in
+When the report is complete Netbrain devices and modules will be updated with the latest EOL dates